Other Sports > Football Transactions

 1920-09-17

 George Halas, representing the Decatur Staleys, met with representatives of the Akron Professionals, Canton Bulldogs, Racine Cardinals, Cleveland Tigers, Dayton Triangles, Hammond Pros, Muncie Flyers, Rochester (N.Y.)
-Jeffersons, Rock Island Independents, at Ralph Hay's Hupmobile showroom in Canton, Ohio, forming the American Professional Football Association.
+Jeffersons, Rock Island Independents, at Ralph Hay's Hupmobile showroom in Canton, Ohio, forming the American Professional Football Association (APFA).
 Later, the Buffalo All-Americans, Chicago Tigers, Columbus Panhandles, and Detroit Heralds joined the league prior to the 1920 season.
-Membership is set at $100.
+Membership was set at $100.

 1921 Chicago Tigers folded between 1920 and 1921 season